MohamedHagi/shootforpeace/README.md

 - [License](#license)

 ## About The App
-Shoot For Peace is a youth photography program in Toronto,
+Shoot For Peace is a youth photography program in Toronto, this is the updated version of their website.

 ## Screenshots